paszu/3DSRepo/Part-4-(Old-3DS).md

 31. *EmuNAND will not be bricked by the downgrade, but no current CFW can boot a 2.1.0 EmuNAND so you will no longer be able to get into it (a black screen when you try to load EmuNAND is normal)*
 32. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
 33. Open OTPHelper, then go to the "NAND Backup & Restore" option, then backup EmuNAND to `emuNAND.bin`
-34. Go to the "NAND Backup & Restore" option, flash the 2.1 Unbricked NAND to your SysNAND by restoring SysNAND from `emuNAND.bin`
+34. Go to the "NAND Backup & Restore" option, flash the 2.1 NAND to your SysNAND by restoring SysNAND from `emuNAND.bin`
 35. Cross your fingers
 36. Reboot